kevgo/tricorder/README.md

 downloading rumdl 0.2.55 ... extracting ... ok
 ```

-To install `rumbl`, Tricorder looks up its latest release.
+To install the `rumdl` linter, Tricorder looks up its latest release.
-It persists that version in its configuration so that it always runs
+It persists that version in its configuration
-that version from now on.
+(called "run-that-app") so that it always runs that version from now on.
-It downloads the archive for the current platform unzips the executable in it,
+Then it downloads the release archive for your operating system
+and CPU architecture, unzips the executable in it,
-and stores the executable on the local hard drive,
+and stores that executable on the local hard drive, so that it can execute it.

+Tricorder can also compile linters from source if no binary exists
+for downloading.

-so that it can be executed later.
+What makes Tricorder so fast is that it is extremely optimized for speed:

+- it executes the linters for the different stacks concurrently
+  because each one operates on non-overlapping files
+- it calls all tools with the exact files to lint or format,
+  so that the linters don't need to scan the directory tree again

+Tricorder runs these tools extremely concurrently:

+- all stacks get processed concurrently
+- for each stack, Tricorder first runs the formatters and then the linters

 If there is no binary executable available for your platform,
 Tricorder can compile tools from source: